princessleia1/pill-pillow/README.md

 # TODO-Face
 **TODO-Face** is an app for Fitbit OS to Add To Do Items in a List Format.
 This app uses [Fitbit SDK V3.1.0](https://github.com/Fitbit).
+Work In Progress.

 ## Devices
 **TODO-Face** is built for Fitbit Devices: Ionic (348x250) and Versa (300x300).